 4. The word “stent” comes from its creator, Charles Stent (1807-1885), an English dentist who invented a compound to produce dentures and other things like skin grafts and hollow tubes (essentially what a metal coronary stent is).
 His real claim to fame occurred when he suggested using his material to coat underwater trans-Atlantic cable, which had broken several times as a result of corrosion by seawater.

 6. The air pressure in your fully inflated car tires is about 2 atmospheres.
 By comparison, the high pressure used to inflate a balloon inside a coronary artery during angioplasty is between 10-20 atmospheres.
+NOTE FROM CAROLYN: this helps to explain the common experience of distressing post-stent chest pain following this procedure.

 7. Angioplasty is not generally recommended for blockages below 70%.
 There is no proven benefit in implanting a stent in a blockage that does not impair blood flow to the heart muscle.
-These blockages require only medications and lifestyle changes to treat successfully.
+These blockages generally require medications and lifestyle changes to treat successfully.

 8. There is no cure for the chronic condition called coronary artery disease (CAD).
 Once plaque has built up in your arteries, it is very difficult to eliminate.
 Embracing a healthy lifestyle can help control CAD, but remember that the word “control” here means “stopping the progression of the disease”.